 Given the number of ALSPs in the market and the unique needs of every corporate legal department, general counsels must know how to identify the most suitable solutions provider and lay the groundwork for an effective relationship.

 How to identify the right ALSP partner and prepare for a successful relationship

-ALSPs are instrumental in helping general counsels bring digital transformation to their department and unlock an abundance of benefits.
-General counsels should first ensure they are choosing the right ALSP, as there are a variety of options on the market with a wide-range of strengths and weaknesses.
+ALSPs are instrumental in helping general counsels bring digital transformation to their departments and unlock an abundance of benefits.
+General counsels should first ensure they are choosing the right ALSP, as there are a variety of options on the market with a wide range of strengths and weaknesses.
 To maximize value and ensure a smooth transition of services to an ALSP, companies should adequately prepare and understand what to expect with a new engagement.

 With that in mind, general counsels should carefully consider the following when engaging an ALSP: